grame-cncm/embaudio/web/docs/lectures/lecture1.md

 # Lecture 1: Course Introduction and Programming Environment Setup

-This lecture is devoted to the software suite install so that everybody can follow the other lectures from Insa or from his home if it needs to be done in distant work.
+This lecture is devoted to the software suite installion so that everybody can follow the other lectures from Insa or from his home if it needs to be done in distant work.

 ## Course outline
-All Lecture (2h on a computer) are labs using Teensy boad
+All Lectures (2h on a computer) are labs using Teensy boards.

 ####Part 1 : Board introduction and Audio Signal Processing Basics </b>
 * **Lecture 1: [Course Introduction and Programming Environment Setup](../lectures/lecture1.md)**